FraWagner/me/content/publication/illiberalism/index.md

 ---
-title: "Under Work: Measuring Illiberalism - Mapping Illiberalism in Seven Countries using Word Embeddings and Dictionaries"
+title: "In Work - Measuring Illiberalism.
+Mapping Illiberalism in Seven Countries using Word Embeddings and Dictionaries"
 authors:
 - Dean Schafer
 - admin